Dental Assistant vs. Dental Hygienist

 What Does a Dental Assistant Do?

 Dental Assistants work closely with dentists and Dental Hygienists.
 This role is ideal for those who enjoy working with their hands while caring for patients.
-Dental Assistants provide critical support in the dental office, essentially acting as the dentist’s extra set of hands.
+Dental Assistants provide critical support in the dental office, acting as the dentist’s extra set of hands.

 Below is a summarized overview of their day-to-day responsibilities:

-- Ensuring that patients are comfortable in the dental chair
+- Ensuring patients are comfortable in the dental chair

-- Preparing patients for treatments and procedures
+- Preparing patients and the work area for treatments and procedures

 - Sterilizing dental instruments

-- Handing instruments to dentists during procedures
+- Handing instruments to the dentist during procedures

 - Instructing patients in proper oral hygiene

-- Scheduling appointments
+- Scheduling patient appointments

-- Working with patients to complete billing and payment
+- Working with patients on billing and payment

 What Does a Dental Hygienist Do?